Scientific Name

 Origin

-This succulent is a hybrid created and introduced by Martin Harberer in 1979 as Sempervivum 'Reinhardt'.
+Sempervivum 'Appletini' is a hybrid created and introduced by Martin Harberer in 1979 as Sempervivum 'Reinhardt'.
 It was rebranded by Chris Hansen in 2014 and sold as a part of his Chick Charms® series under the trademark name Sempervivum 'Appletini'.

 Description

 Sempervivum 'Appletini', also known as Sempervivum 'Reinhardt', is a small succulent that forms rosettes of apple green leaves with dark burgundy to near black tips.
-The rosettes grow up to 3 inches (7.5 cm) in diameter, producing offsets on stolons to form a large clump or mat over time.
-Leaves are thick, fleshy, narrow, and pointing upright.
-Flowers are pink and appear in clusters on a leafy, up to 8 inches (20 cm) tall stalk in summer.
-The rosettes die after flowering but produce many offsets that continue to grow.
+The rosettes can grow up to 3 inches (7.5 cm) in diameter and produce offsets on stolons, forming a large clump or mat over time.
+The leaves are fleshy, narrow, and pointing upright.

 How to Grow and Care for Sempervivum 'Appletini'